-If you need additional information related to your course's content or requirements, please contact Mr. Richard Sexton, Incident Policy and Analysis Curriculum training specialist, at 301-447-7687 or email at richard.sexton@fema.dhs.gov.
+If you need additional information related to your course's content or requirements, please contact Mr. Richard Sexton, Incident Policy and Analysis Curriculum training specialist, at 301-447-7687, or by email at richard.sexton@fema.dhs.gov.
+Good luck, and I hope to see you on campus.